willrogers/wllrg.rs/_posts/2019-06-05-accelerators.md

 look at what comes out.
 This was the process that finally revealed the Higgs Boson in 2012.

 Diamond is different.
+It's much smaller than the LHC, although it's still quite large with an accelerator circumference of 561.6 m.
 The electrons travel in only one direction, and we keep them going as long as we can.
 As they circulate, they continuously generate the electromagnetic radiation (loosely X-rays) that we need for scientific research.